Lady Godiva (1897-1898 CE)

 Description

-After its creation, Lady Godiva was exhibited and later offered to Hampstead, which declined it.
-In 1937, social reformer Thomas Hancock Nunn bequeathed the painting to the Herbert Art Gallery and Museum in Coventry, where it remains a centerpiece of the city’s cultural heritage.
+After its completion, the painting was exhibited and at one point offered to Hampstead, which declined it.
+In 1937, the social reformer Thomas Hancock Nunn bequeathed it to the Herbert Art Gallery and Museum in Coventry, where it remains one of the city’s most important and closely identified works of art.

 Object Products